Large Graph Performance

 geim.showHandleItems = GraphItemTypes.ALL

 Custom selection decorations can be set on the GraphDecorator instance obtained from IGraph.decorator.
-An easy way of writing a custom decorator for a model item is shown in the Rendering Optimizations demo.
-It involves writing a custom style and one of the StyleDecorationInstallers.
-The basic steps are shown in Setting a custom node selection decoration with NodeStyleDecorationInstaller.
-The important part for good performance here is that the style is still set up in world coordinates (cf. the zoomPolicy property of the installer) and then performs the necessary adaptations itself, e.g. setting the stroke width so that it appears constant in view coordinates by scaling it with the zoom level.
+The Rendering Optimizations demo shows how to create a custom decorator for a model item.
+This involves creating a custom style and using one of the StyleIndicationRenderers.
+The basic steps are shown in Setting a custom node selection decoration with NodeStyleIndicatorRenderer.
+For optimal performance, the style should be set up in world coordinates (see the zoomPolicy property of the renderer) and handle necessary adjustments itself.
+For example, setting the stroke width so that it appears constant in view coordinates by scaling it with the zoom level.

 margins: Insets.EMPTY